 Passiflora incarnata – maypop, May apple, purple passion flower vines, wild passion flowers.
 Passiflora incarnata or purple passion plant.

-A southern native, hardy with light frost, with three-inch blue-and-white flowers and three-lobed foliage which is pointed with a center lobe is six by two inches.
+A southern native, Passiflora incarnata is hardy even with a with light frost, with three-inch blue-and-white flowers and three-lobed foliage which is pointed with a center lobe is six by two inches.

 Passiflora laurifolia (Jamaica-honeysuckle) has entire leaves, white flowers spotted red, and yellow edible fruit.